canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 Notice the two IF statements.
 Our store procedure will generate one plan for each set of parameters.
 This time, SQL Server chooses the right indexes to run the query.
 That's the point of using Dynamic SQL.

 Voilà!
 That's how not to write a store procedure with optional parameters with Dynamic SQL.
-Notice that to prove a point, I didn't follow the tips from [the previous post]({% post_url 2020-12-03-DebugDynamicSQL %}) to make our Dynamic SQL easier to debug.
+Notice that to make things simple, we didn't follow all the tips from [the previous post]({% post_url 2020-12-03-DebugDynamicSQL %}) to make our Dynamic SQL easier to debug.

 If you're interested in more SQL and SQL Server content, check my posts on [Six SQL Server performance tuning tips]({% post_url 2020-09-28-SQLServerTuningTips %}) and [How to format your SQL queries]({% post_url 2020-09-30-FormatSQL %})